Temple-University-CIS-4496/cis-4496-project-hvac/Docs/Data_Report/DataSummaryReport.md

 ### CCF by Season

-Some notable trends in the data is that the impact of temperature on runtime depends on the season (figure 11): in winter, colder temperatures are associated with increased runtime, while in summer, higher temperatures drive more runtime.
+One notable trend in the data is that the impact of temperature on runtime depends on the season (Figure 11).
+In winter, colder temperatures are associated with increased runtime, while in summer, higher temperatures drive more runtime.
 When all data is pooled together, these opposing seasonal effects cancel out, making the relationship appear weak or nonexistent.
 Additionally, differences across individual pieces of equipment indicate that behavior is not uniform, so analyzing each unit separately is important.
 Overall, this means that accurate modeling should incorporate lagged effects, seasonal context, and account for unit-level variation.

-#### Figure 11: CCF by SeasonRuntime Vs Outdoor Temperature by Season
+#### Figure 11: CCF by Season Runtime Vs Outdoor Temperature by Season
 <img width="647" height="431" alt="Screenshot 2026-04-27 at 4 26 44 PM" src="https://github.com/user-attachments/assets/9555edd3-bb77-445d-8c3e-1637dfcde4e5" />